Water Use Restrictions

 The City of San Diego has year-round permanent mandatory water restrictions in place.
 These restrictions are designed to promote water conservation as a permanent way of life in San Diego.

-- Customers shall repair or stop all water leaks upon discovery or within seventy-two hours of notification by the City of San Diego.
+- Customers shall repair or stop all water leaks upon discovery or within 72 hours of notification by the City of San Diego.